-(a) PEF shall have the exclusive right to represent any employee, upon his request, at any Step of the grievance procedure, provided, however, an individual employee may represent himself in processing his grievance at Steps 1 through 2.
+(a) PEF shall have the exclusive right to represent any employee or employees, upon their request, at any Step of the grievance procedure, provided, however, individual employees may represent themselves in processing grievances at Steps 1 through 2.

 (b) Upon agreement of the State and PEF, PEF shall have the right to initiate at Step 2 a grievance involving employees at more than one facility of a department or agency.
 PEF shall also have the right, upon agreement with the State, to initiate at Step 3 a grievance involving employees at more than one department or agency.
-The State shall initiate contract grievances against PEF at Step 4.
+The State shall initiate contract grievances against PEF at Step 4